MyCatsAreFat369/DifferentialEquationGrapher/README.md

 - Using Forward-Euler to solve all equations, which imposes limitations on the precision of the solutions
 - Can't solve boundary condition problems

+### Running the software

+You may go to the Releases section and download the latest release (there will probably be only one for now).
+Unzip the file and run the executable.
+Windows will probably warn you but that's because I haven't registered this software with Windows, probably won't do for the C++ version.
+You should get a screen that looks similar to the one below.

 ## How to use the grapher to solve ODEs

 Upon entering the grapher, you should see this view: